 Where did Kings of Leon's band name come from?

-It's hard not to know at least one of the band's famous hits, but do you know how they came up with their name?
+With 20 years under their belt, it's hard not to know at least one of the band's famous hits, but do you know how they came up with their name?

 Find out here...